-If an evacuation center is not near a California Connect service center, Cal Advocates recommends deployment of mobile service centers to ensure people with disabilities have uninterrupted access to services and equipment
+If an evacuation center is not near a California Connect service center, Cal Advocates recommends deployment of mobile service centers to ensure people with disabilities have uninterrupted access to services and equipment during emergencies.9699 Cal Advocates states that with sufficient resources, California Connect can support people with disabilities during a natural disaster or an emergency evacuation in several ways.
+These efforts include deploying California Connect contractor staff to evacuation centers or temporary shelters to supply, set up, and train individuals using specialized devices and offering referrals to other needed services.

 Cal Advocates also recommends the Commission require CTAP service centers to maintain readily available inventories of essential communication equipment tailored to meet the specific needs of the disability community in each county.
 CTAP service center staff should be equipped with both essential communication equipment and emergency training.
-This will allow more people with disabilities to stay informed, connected, and empowered to navigate emergencies effectively.97
+This will allow more people with disabilities to stay informed, connected, and empowered to navigate emergencies effectively.97100